 “To be able to pull off what they did [in a short amount of time] is a monumental task,” he said.
-“I condemned the district for doing this and I hope going forward we can find a workable [permanent] solution.”
+“I commend the district for doing this, and I hope going forward we can find a workable [permanent] solution.”

 The transition is still a work in progress, Rowehl said.
 Parents expressed concerns about crowded lunchrooms and lack of lockers at the board of education meeting that night.
 Sixth-graders at Norwood Avenue Elementary School don’t have access to lockers.
 Seventh-graders were moved into a larger cafeteria at ENMS due to the size of the class.
 The superintendent acknowledged that they are still ironing out some logistical issues.

 Rowehl stressed that this is still an ongoing process and there’s a lot that needs to come out.

 “The firm is still conducting tests [at NMS],” he said.
 “We have to wait to see what else it finds.
 Then is it safe to return or does the school need to permanently close?
 We know they found mercury/benzene but what else is there?”

 The Northport resident said the committee and district need to continue to be transparent on what the firm finds and strive to find a permanent solution that will make everyone happy.